panelarrow

 Was your ancestor a mail carrier?
 Did they serve as postmaster?
 The Postal Service can trace its roots to 1775 during the Second Continental Congress; where Benjamin Franklin was appointed the first Postmaster General.
 Officially created in 1792; and elevated to a cabinet department in 1872; and finally transformed in 1971 to an official Government agency.
 Records of the United States Post Office are an overlooked genealogical pathway worth the efforts to search.
 Many details about family members who may have worked with the postal system from the earliest listings in Federal records are available to researchers nationwide.
 Learn to conduct primary research at the National Archives where most of these records are stored.

-Federal Penitentiary, Pardons, and Extradition Records:
+Federal Penitentiary, Pardons, and Extradition Records

 The records of the United States Bureau of Prisons are some of the most extensive sets of documents held in the custody of the National Archives.
 Federal prisons such as Alcatraz Island, Atlanta, and Leavenworth are some of the largest.
 Prior to the formation of the Department of Justice in 1870 prisoners were recorded inside the Department of the Interior and the Department of State and during wartime the Commissary General of Prisoners.
 State Penitentiary records were created before this date as the Government moved towards a national system of incarceration.
 In addition records, registers, and indexes of Federal pardons along with extradition records from the 1830’s will be discussed.

-Decoding Social Security: Providing Benefits to our Ancestors:
+Decoding Social Security: Providing Benefits to our Ancestors

 The passage of the Social Security Act of 1935 provided stability and reform in the United States during the height of the Great Depression.
 By decoding Social Security Numbers including the crossover with military serial numbers we can better understand how the SSA worked.
 Ordering copies of Social Security applications and using delayed births can offer ways of finding new information about our ancestors who sought relief from the Federal Government.

-Hidden Clues Found Inside the U.S. Federal Census, 1790-1840:
+Hidden Clues Found Inside the U.S. Federal Census, 1790-1840

 The United States Census has been taken every ten years from 1790 for the purpose of Congressional apportionment by the Federal Government.
 The first several censuses taken through 1840 record data by using tick marks which provide limited information.
 However, these early census returns also contain other valuable genealogical clues on families by providing numerous hidden details about families found inside the census.